genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 FastQC report
 ^^^^^^^^^^^^^

-Let’s begin the analysis pipeline.
+..
+TODO this is a tutorial on data flows !!!!!!

 The usual first step of any NGS data analysis is quality control of raw sequencing reads.
 According to the "garbage in, garbage out" rule, if we begin our analysis with poor quality reads, we shouldn’t expect great results at the end.
 Luckily,